MoamenZaher/MoamenZaher.github.io/content/supervision/BraveSpeakAR: Tool for Monitoring and Tracking Social Phobia and Anxiety Using Augmented Reality/index.md

 ## Publications
 - A Scoring Approach for Improving Presentation Impact: Addressing Voice Stuttering, AR Glasses-Based Emotion Recognition, and Profiled Movement Assessment.
-(Accepted at ICCE [an IEEE Conference]by not published yet)
+(Accepted at ICCE [an IEEE Conference] but not published yet)

 - Comparative Analysis of Movement Segmentation Techniques in Untrimmed Videos Using Optical Flow and Frame Differencing using the $1 Unistroke Recognizer.
-(Accepted at IMSA [an IEEE Conference]by not published yet)
+(Accepted at IMSA [an IEEE Conference] but not published yet)

 BraveSpeakAR represents a significant step forward in the treatment and management of social phobia and public speaking anxiety.
 By integrating AR and machine learning, this tool offers a novel approach to helping individuals overcome their fears and build confidence in public speaking.